 Source: Orange Cyberdefense

-Thus, Apple’s App Tracking Transparency is the first step towards compliance with the GDPR, but as the chart above shows, there is still work to be done to be fully compliant with the European text.
+Apple’s App Tracking Transparency is the first step towards compliance with the GDPR.
+However, as the chart above shows, there is still work to be done to be fully compliant with European data protection laws.